The Diorama, Regent's Park: Later uses of the building

 The lease was taken over by Samuel Morton Peto (later knighted), the builder and railway magnate, who gutted it to create a Baptist chapel which it remained until its lease expired in 1922.
 A few years later it was taken over by the Red Cross, for their Rheumatic Diseases hospital (later the Arthur Stanley Institute) which moved out in 1964 after becoming part of the Middlesex Hospital.
 The following year Bedford College took a nine-year lease for their Geography, Zoology and Social Research Departments.

-The twenty years after the College vacated in 1973 saw a series of planning applications in an attempt to find a long-term use for the Diorama, during which time it was used as an artists’ and actors' co-operative.
-In 1994 the building was refurbished by The Prince’s Trust for use as offices.
-In recent years it has been vacant, with numerous further attempts to find other acceptable uses for this last surviving building of its type.
+The twenty years after the College vacated in 1973 saw a series of planning applications in an attempt to find a long-term use for the Diorama, during which time it was occupied by the Diorama Arts Cooperative, an artists' and actors' co-operative.
+The Old Diorama Arts Centre history page states: "In the 1970s, the original Diorama Arts Centre was formed in empty building by Regent's Park ..."
+Christmas 1992 saw Diorama Arts Centre Ltd leaving the building to be rehoused by Camden Council.

+In 1994 the building was refurbished by The Prince's Trust and used as its offices for over twenty years.
+After the Trust vacated the building, there were several attempts to find alternative acceptable uses for this last surviving building of its type.
 Planning consent was finally granted in 2020 to return the two flanking town houses, 17 & 19 Park Square East, to separate residential use, and retain the Diorama as offices.

 An Encyclopedia of London Theatres states: "1973 Converted into a mosque, later the home of the Prince's Trust charity."

 Photographer Arthur Gill visited the site in the mid-seventies, writing about it in the journal History of Photography.
 Quoting: "However, try as I would, my imagination was unable to sweep away the modern amendments and adaptions, and recapture the Diorama.
 Except for that concrete–filled well ... everything has gone beyond recall”.

-By c.1976, the Diorama Arts Cooperative had taken over the Diorama.
-The Old Diorama Arts Centre history page states: "In the 1970s, the original Diorama Arts Centre was formed in empty building by Regent’s Park ..."

-Christmas 1992 saw Diorama Arts Centre Ltd. leaving the building to be rehoused by Camden Council.